Note: Sessions and schedule below are subject to change. Stay tuned for more updates!

 The beginning of university or college represents a new chapter for high school graduates, eager to start the next phase of their academic journey.
 As students move to more independent study and living situations, they need to quickly learn how to navigate much larger and more complex systems.
 Students with potentially life-threatening allergies have the additional responsibility of managing their medical condition in a new setting.

 While students are expected to manage their food or other severe allergies, your institution can assist by fostering a supportive and inclusive campus environment — creating a safe setting for the students to disclose their allergies and providing services and supports for managing risks.
-In this session, attendees will review the Guide that will help your institution in properly managing this process of policy development and implementation.
+The key elements of the Canadian guide will be reviewed in this session and provide attendees with the information and resources to help with food allergy policy development and implementation.

 These ARE the DROIDS You Were Looking For!
 Technology & Robotics in Foodservice